kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 The menu uses the first line on display to show the status and the options.<br><br>

 ### Menu TUNE:<br>
 Menu position used operate the radio on normal condition.
-It shows the actual values for the menus: VOX, AGC and Pre.<br>
+It shows the actual values for the menus: Mode, VOX, AGC and Pre.<br>

 ### Menu Mode:<br>
 Options: "USB","LSB","AM","CW"<br>